twolfson/twolfson.com/articles/minimizing-merge-conflicts.md

 Alright, now that was 2 PR's.
 Imagine doing that workflow for a stack of 5 PR's.
 We are going to make some mistakes...

 # Solution
+// TODO: Maybe document `git-sqwish` at the very end

 After using `git-rebase` a handful of times, I got fed up with it due to repeating merge conflicts and wrote [git-sqwish][].

 [git-sqwish]: https://github.com/twolfson/git-sqwish

-For the purposes of this discussion, you can think of it as 2 commands combined in 1:
+For the purposes of this discussion, you can think of `git-sqwish` as 2 commands combined in 1:

 ```bash
 # Checkout current branch with `.sqwished` suffix (e.g. `feature-1a` -> `feature-1a.sqwished`)